These frequently asked questions will highlight aspects of how the Honor System works and the role of students in upholding it.

 What happens if a student is reported to the Student Honor committee for an alleged violation?

 After an alleged violation is reported, the Student Honor Committee appoints case managers to investigate the allegation.
 The case managers will arrange to conduct interviews with the respondent, the complainant, and any witnesses to gather relevant information.
 After the investigation is complete, a hearing is scheduled to determine whether the respondent is in violation of the Honor Code.
-Failure to respond to the Student Honor Committee may result in a failure to comply charge filed through the Judicial System.
+Failure to respond to the Student Honor Committee may result in a failure to comply charge filed through the Student Conduct system System.

 What happens if a student is found in violation of the Honor Code?